The Ultimate Guide to Budget Travel in Tonga

 When to Visit + The Cheapest Time to Visit Tonga

 Tonga is a tropical country and experiences warm temperatures throughout the year.
 It has two distinct seasons, a dry season that is drier and cooler, and a wet season that is hot and humid.
-Learn much more about the weather and climate by month in What is the Weather Like in Tonga?
+Learn much more about the weather and climate by month in our guide to the Tonga Weather, Seasons & Climate + Tonga Weather by Month.

 The dry season is also known as the winter season in Tonga, although many would not describe it as winter with temperatures around 19-29°C (66-84°F).
-The rainfall per month is an average of 110mm (3.9″).
+The rainfall per month is an average of 110 mm (3.9 in).
 The dry season is also the time for whale swimming and the clearest visibility for scuba diving.

-The wet season is hotter and more humid, with temperatures around 23-31°C (74-88°F) and an average monthly rainfall of 210mm (8.3″).
+The wet season is hotter and more humid, with temperatures around 23-31°C (74-88°F) and an average monthly rainfall of 210 mm (8.3 in).
 This is also Tonga’s cyclone season, which means there’s a risk of cyclones (but only a risk).
-On a more positive note, the wet season is also the low season in Tonga where you’re much more likely to find cheaper deals on flights and accommodation.

 The Cheapest Time to Visit Tonga

-The cheapest time to visit Tonga is during its wet season but avoid the December and ear January holiday season, so between mid-January and April.
+The cheapest time to visit Tonga is during its wet season, but avoiding the December and early January holiday season, so between mid-January and April.

 So when is the best time to travel to Tonga?
 Check out our complete guide, The Best Time to Visit Tonga, which dives deeper into the subject.